bakame-php/http-structured-fields/README.md

 $field->withoutAnyParameter(): static;
 $field->withParameters(Parameters $parameters): static;
 ```

-Since version `1.1` it is also possible to use the index of each member to perform additional
+It is also possible to use the index of each member to perform additional modifications.
-modifications.

 ```php
 $field->pushParameters(array ...$pairs): static